 As mentioned in my last blog post this month is Plastic Free July.
 We're going to give you some tips on how to be plastic free.
 These tips on our how to avoid plastic bag use.
 It's great that plastic bags are banned at the counter now but there is still plenty of plastic we can avoid when shopping.

 How to Limit Plastic Bag Use

 - Store cloth bags in your car and/or handbag so you always have them when you out shopping.
-Don't accept plastic bags from stores, instead use your cloth bags.
+Don't accept bags from stores, instead use your cloth bags.
 The trick is to put them straight back in the car or in your bag when you've emptied them.

 - Don't buy fruit and veges pre-packaged in plastic, instead choose the loose items.
 Use your own small cloth bags or paper bags to collect them, we love the Rethink produce bags.